 This field has a nice view from the top, and a fun trail down the backside, through some new trees and heading towards the pond!
 White Pine; and Black Hills, White and Norway spruces are growing here.

 Our one True North-facing slope!
 Wrapping around the hill on the back side of the Hill Field, a path takes you below our newest field.
-We're planting Canaan and Balsam firs have done very well here and many are 6 ft.
+The Canaan and Balsam firs have done very well here and many are 6 ft.

 Your Choices of Trees

 We have tried to grow a variety of trees to suit most tastes.
 Long or short needles, soft or sharp, dense or open ...
 We hope you will find something here to meet your desires.